chenguisen/qem/docs/source/about/citing.rst

 ----------------------

-"The quantitative STEM analysis was performed using QEM (Zhang et al., 2024), a Python package for atomic-resolution electron microscopy analysis developed at EMAT, University of Antwerp."
+"The quantitative STEM analysis was performed using QEM (Zhang et al., 2024), a Python package for atomic-resolution electron microscopy analysis."

 Questions
 ---------